 Short Trips To Canada, Mexico or Adjacent Islands While on VWP

-Generally, VWP entrants may be readmitted to the U.S. after a departure to Canada or Mexico or adjacent islands for the balance of their original admission period, provided they are otherwise admissible and meet all the conditions of the VWP, with the exception of arrival on a signatory carrier – in which case the inspecting officers have the discretion to grant the applicants entirely new periods of admission.
+Generally, VWP entrants may be readmitted to the U.S. after a departure to Canada or Mexico or adjacent islands for the balance of their original admission period, provided they are otherwise admissible and meet all the conditions of the VWP, with the exception of arrival on a signatory carrier – in which case the inspecting officers has the discretion to grant the applicants entirely new periods of admission.

 Contact VisaPro if you have any questions regarding any type of business or work visas.
 Our experienced attorneys will be happy to assist you.